Manhattan Project Sites Part Of Proposed Park

-ROBBINS: Hiroshima, and then Nagasaki, Japan, were bombed less than a month after the test.
-A couple of years earlier, the Army had taken over a boys' school in the forests of northern New Mexico.
+In 1942, the Army had taken over a boys school in the forests of northern New Mexico.
 Dozens of the world's most brilliant scientists, led by physicist Robert Oppenheimer, came to Los Alamos to design the weapon.
 Over the decades, though, the Manhattan Project buildings deteriorated.

-ROBBINS: Ellen McGehee is the Los Alamos National Laboratory's official historian.
-She opens the door into a dark-concrete bunker.
+Ellen McGehee is the Los Alamos National Laboratory's official historian.
+She opens the door into a dark concrete bunker.
 The walls are still painted the light green anyone who went to school or worked in a government building back then would recognize.

-ROBBINS: Little Boy was the nickname given to the bomb dropped on Hiroshima.
-Construction crews are already doing historic restoration here, and Ellen McGehee is delighted to show off the sites.
+Little Boy was the nickname given to the bomb dropped on Hiroshima.

-ROBBINS: Democratic Ohio Congressman Dennis Kucinich got enough votes in the House in September to defeat a bill creating the Manhattan Project National Park.
-Supporters in Congress have said they'll try again, though, possibly before the end of this year.
+Supporters in Congress have said they'll try again, possibly before the end of this year.

-Heather McClenahan is director of the Los Alamos Historical Society.
-She sees a park as a commemoration, not a celebration.
+A park would be a commemoration, not a celebration, says Heather McClenahan, director of the Los Alamos Historical Society.
 She points out there are national parks commemorating slavery, Civil War battles and American Indian massacres.

-ROBBINS: Tough questions to ask in a place where scientists are doing ongoing weapons research, but maybe necessary questions if Los Alamos and the other Manhattan Project sites are going to become national parks.
-Ted Robbins, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Tough questions to ask in a place where scientists are doing ongoing weapons research — but maybe necessary questions if Los Alamos and the other Manhattan Project sites are going to become national parks.